will-rowe/hulk/paper/analysis-notebooks/README.md

 # Analysis Notebooks

->IMPORTANT: these notebooks use HULK v0.0.2
+>IMPORTANT: the notebooks (1-3) use HULK v0.0.2 and replicate the analysis found in the pre-print.

 >subsequent releases of HULK use a different hashing function (and also have some other changes), so results generated in these notebooks will not match if you